Will the Bankruptcy Trustee Come to My Home to Collect Property?

 Also, the trustee will want to examine storage spaces, safe deposit boxes, and other locations.

-How Will the Inspection Take Place?
+What Will Happen at the Inspection

 The only requirement is that the trustee must make prior arrangements with you to conduct the inspection.
 Courts have determined that it's not permissible for a trustee to show up unannounced to demand a surprise inspection of the contents of your house.

 The trustee can do the inspection personally, but it's more likely that a representative or an appraiser will inspect the property.
-Often they will take photographs or videos as part of the process.
+Often, they will take photographs or videos as part of the process.

-The trustee cannot just take things from your home if there is a disagreement about whether it's part of the bankruptcy estate.
-If you have claimed the exemptions, the trustee must object to the exemptions and have the matter determined by the court.
 If you haven't claimed the property as exempt and believe that there's some valid reason it shouldn't be taken by the trustee, either you or the trustee can bring the matter before the court.
-In most instances, the trustee would file a motion to compel (force) the property's turnover.
+In most instances, the trustee would file a "motion to compel" to force the property's turnover.

 What If I Agree to Turn Over Property?